ember-learn/cli-guides/guides/advanced-use/project-layouts.md

 As your app becomes larger, a feature-driven structure may be better.
 Splitting your app by functionality/resource would give you more power and control to scale and maintain it.

-Developers who choose the pods structure will need to do more of their file management by hand, and there can be unexpected edge cases, so new Ember users are encouraged to choose a `classic` file structure instead.
+Developers who choose the pods structure will need to do more of their file management by hand, and there can be unexpected edge cases, so new Ember users are encouraged to use the `classic` file structure instead.

 As mentioned above, addons __should not__ use the `pods` structure